msillano/tuyaDEAMON-applications/daemon.energy/README.md

  As can be seen in the figure, two devices (`meterB`, `meterC`) respond to periodical GET with the requested `dp`., while the device `meterZ` responds as to a SCHEMA request.

- note: _For the repeated interval (like 'Interval for retry connection' in tuya-smart-device nodes, timeout in loops, etc.) use different values, better prime number (https://www.walter-fendt.de/html5/mit/primenumbers_it.htm), to spread better tuyaDAEMON activity, and NOT 2 sec, 3000 ms etc._
+ note: _For the repeated intervals (like 'Interval for retry connection' in tuya-smart-device nodes, timeout in loops, etc.) use different values, better if prime numbers (https://www.walter-fendt.de/html5/mit/primenumbers_it.htm), to spread the tuyaDAEMON activity, and NOT 2 sec, 3000 ms etc._